 Organizational Expense: Expenditures incurred in starting a business.
 They include attorney's fees and various registration fees paid to State governments.
-The total of all the expenditures is considered to be an intangible asset.
-Theoretically, these expenditures may benefit the company throughout its operating life, but must be amortized.
 Refer to Appendix O for amortization rules.

 Principal Stockholder: A person who beneficially owns, holds or has the power to vote, ten percent (10%) or more of any class of securities issued by said corporation.